Sending your data to our servers, please wait...

 Unsurprisingly, micro-influencer marketing also costs less money.
 Yep, asking a local foodie to promote your meal prep company will cost you less than asking George Clooney.

 You can find a thorough list of influencer rates here, though typically, micro-influencers charge $100-500 per post.
 To put that into perspective, macro-influencers (100,000+ followers) can be found charging $10,000 or more per post.
 For a celebrity endorsement, a million dollars isn’t unheard of.
 (Oof.)

-Lastly, there are more micro-influencers to work with: 81% of active influencers on Instagram are considered “micro-influencers.”
+Lastly, there are more micro-influencers to work with: almost half of the influencers out there are micro-influencers.
 That’s a huge pool of people to work with!
 So if one doesn’t fit the budget or doesn’t have the time, no sweat!

 In recent years, there has been a lot of research on influencer marketing—and it’s showing some impressive ROI.